Enhancing MR Image Segmentation with Realistic Adversarial Data Augmentation: Experiments Settings

 \subsubsection{Training details}

-The proposed method is independent of the network structure.
-For ease of comparison, we adopted the commonly-used 2D U-net~\citep{ronneberger_2015_MICCAI} as our segmentation network, which takes 2D image slices as input.
-The Adam optimizer was used to update network parameters with a batch size of 20.
+The proposed method is independent of the network structures. \revise{For ease of comparison, we adopted the commonly-used 2D U-net~\citep{ronneberger_2015_MICCAI} as our segmentation network, which has been demonstrated its superiority across various medical image segmentation datasets~\citep{Isensee2021-cn}.} The Adam optimizer was used to update network parameters with a batch size of 20.
 To accelerate training, we first trained the network with the default data augmentation for 1,000 epochs (learning rate=$10^{-3}$) to get a pre-trained segmentation network.
 We then fine-tuned the network with the proposed data augmentation method.
 We applied a small learning rate ($10^{-5}$) and trained the network for 600 epochs.
 Following previous work on semi-supervised learning~\citep{berthelot_2019_mixmatch,tarvainen_2017_mean,Li_2020_TNNLS_transformation}, we evaluated the segmentation model using an exponential moving average of model parameters with a decay rate of 0.999.\\ \textbf{Loss configuration}: For the supervised loss $\Loss_{s}$, we used a combination of a weighted cross entropy loss function and a soft Dice loss function~\citep{Baumgartner_2018_STACOM}, to alleviate the class imbalance problem in data.
 Empirically, for cardiac segmentation, class weights for background (BG), LV, MYO, RV were set to 0.01:0.33:0.33:0.33 respectively to give equal weights to foreground classes; for prostate segmentation, weights for BG, PZ, CZ were set to 0.01:0.66:0.33.
 We set a higher weight to the PZ class, as it has significantly fewer number of pixels in each image, compared to the CZ class.
-Regarding the consistency regularization loss $\RegLoss$, the weighting parameters for the contour loss term $w$ was empirically set to 0.5.
-Since the prediction for images $\classifier_\theta({\image})$ can be very noisy at the beginning of the training, we started the training with a small weight $\lambda$ for $\RegLoss$ and slowly increased it in the first $e_{ramp}$ epochs until it reached to its maximum $\lambda^{max}$.
-The value of $\lambda$ was linearly increased with the number of training epochs: $\lambda=\lambda^{max}*e/e_{ramp}$. $e$ is the number of the current epoch and $e_{ramp}=200$.
-We empirically set $\lambda^{max}=1.0$.
+Regarding the consistency regularization loss $\RegLoss$, the weighting parameters for the contour loss term $w$ was empirically set to 0.5. \revise{Since the prediction for images $\classifier_\theta({\image})$ can be very noisy at the beginning of the training, it can produce incorrect supervision signal to misguide the training.
+This is a common issue in consistency-regularized methods~\citet{Li_2020_TNNLS_transformation,berthelot_2019_mixmatch}.
+Similar to~\citet{Li_2020_TNNLS_transformation,berthelot_2019_mixmatch}, we started the training with a small weight $\lambda$ for $\RegLoss$ and slowly increased it in the first $e_{ramp}$ epochs until it reached to its maximum $\lambda^{max}$.
+The value of $\lambda$ was linearly increased with the number of training epochs: $\lambda=\min(\lambda^{max}\times e/e_{ramp},\lambda^{max})$. $e$ is the number of the current epoch and $e_{ramp}=200$.
+We empirically set $\lambda^{max}=1.0$ so that in the later stage the supervised loss $\Loss_{s}$ and the consistency regularization loss $\RegLoss$ share the same weight to balance the training.
+Ideally, the two losses are expected to be zero when the network reaches to its optimum, suggesting that the network not only produces correct segmentations on original images but also produces consistent predictions on adversarially augmented images.}